4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Allow users in your Telegram group to add their own token to the AMM
+Telegram Group Bot - A simple and fast payment method that allows you to deliver content to the user who makes the payment

 ---